Greece Golden Visa: Updated 2026 Rules + Market Guide

 - No minimum stay requirement

-- Fast-track residency (typically 60–120 days)
+- Fast-track digital residency processing (typically 3–6 months)

 - Renewable indefinitely as long as the property is retained